 Have you ever wanted a drum kit laid out differently on the keys or pads of your MIDI controller?
 The Drum Mapper Max for Live device lets you do this quickly and easily.
-Simply play the key or pad you want to assign a sound to and then adjust that note’s MIDI output in the Drum Mapper’s interface.
-In a just a few minutes you can re-assign every sound in the kit to the key you want it on.
-Once the new mapping is complete, you can then save it as a preset.
-Create a drum map for each hardware/software combination in your studio and load that preset into Drum Mapper when you need it.
+Simply play the key or pad you want to assign a sound to and then adjust the note’s MIDI output either directly from the software or pressing a pad or key on the controller.
+In a just a few minutes you can re-assign every sound in a drum kit and start playing it the way you want it.
+Once the new mapping is complete, you can also save it as a preset for future use.
+Create a drum map for each drum hardware/software combination in your studio and load up the preset as needed.
 Now you can play drum kits the way you want instead of the way some software developer decided.
-Check out the video below for a walkthrough on how to remap a drum kit with Drum Mapper.
+Drum Mapper requires Ableton Live 9 and the Max for Live add-on to run.

 The MK-iii is a new Max for Live drum machine available from Desert Sound Studios.
 The design of the MK-iii comes out of a careful study of the Boss DR-550, a drum machine from the late 1980’s.
 Back then to make the DR-550 low cost, Roland cut out a lot of features, leaving only the essentials without compromising the overall sound.
 The result was an easy to use and effective drum machine that hit a nerve with the public.
 It remained in production for almost a decade and helped to define the electronic drum sound of the era.
 This combination of essential features, ease of use, and uncompromised sound quality is the driving force behind the MK-iii drum machine.